Two Paths To Consider

 - Most plans include: Part D (Prescription Drug Plan)

-- Some plans include extra benefits such as vision, hearing, and dental services
+- Some plans include extra benefits not offered under Original Medicare

 - Some plans include: lower out-of-pocket costs